You finally decided to buy yourself those nice Copic markers and are eager to try them out.

 The colorless blender can be used to create crisp and visible results.
 The markers easily move over the surface, which makes it easy to quickly lay down some ink.

 Additionally, you can clearly see darkening with every consecutive layer of ink.

-This is probably the best sketchbook for Copic markers.
 The tip of the markers glide across the smooth surface and blending is a breeze.